Updated April 2026

-Specialist insurance for vintage, classic, and collector vehicles.
-Compare agreed value cover from NZ providers to protect your pride and joy.
-100% free.
+Specialist insurance built for vintage, classic and collector vehicles across Australia.
+Compare agreed value cover from trusted providers and protect your prized vehicle at the right price.

 Highest Rated Featured Provider